 Directed by Charles Walters and co-starring Judy Garland, Gloria DeHaven, Phil Silvers, Marjorie Main and Gene Kelly, Summer Stock is a lovely little film about love, farms, and stage performances.

 In the film, Garland plays Jane Falbury, a headstrong Connecticut farmer who has a religious dedication to her craft.
-Even though she’s worked hard to make sure that her property runs like a well oiled machine, three years of bad crops has seen her farm go to ruin.
+Even though she’s worked hard to make sure that her property runs like a well oiled machine, three years of bad crops have seen her farm go to ruin.

 Unfortunately, with no crops, comes no revenue.